Spiro Theodore Agnew

 presidency on October 10, 1973.

-T. Agnew was the governor of Maryland.
+T. Agnew had been the governor of Maryland.
 But it was rumored that he

 was still very fond of receiving a gift here or there, even as vice president.

-untouchable, and chained himself to his office chair.
+untouchable, threw a tantrum, and chained himself to his office chair.
 When the

 impeachment clouds over Nixon's head got darker because of Nixon's